Getting a Home Loan

 - Generally, you can only make a small number of additional repayments to your loan

 - Some of the loan features can be quite limited

 Standard variable home loans are tied to a floating interest rate, which means the amount you pay each month can change.
 It does give you the opportunity to make changes throughout the life of the home loan as either your personal finances or economic conditions vary which is popular with many borrowers.

-If you are an owner-occupied borrower, principal and interest repayments could suit you, as the balance is reduced from the very beginning.
+If you are an owner-occupier borrower, principal and interest repayments could suit you, as the balance is reduced from the very beginning.

 For investors, interest-only repayments might be ideal because they allow you to claim the maximum tax deductions on your property purchase.

 - Interest rates can fluctuate to a low level leaving you to pay less than you would on a fixed rate